 But the visit wouldn’t be complete without exploring the Citadel as well.
 The Citadel of Akko, also called the Khan al-Umdan, used to be the main gateway to the city and served as a strategic military base for centuries.

-This place will take you literally on the edge... of Israel, and yours if you are afraid of heights.
+This next thing to do in Acre will take you literally on the edge... of Israel, and yours if you are afraid of heights.
 Rosh HaNikra is a stunning natural wonder located on the Mediterranean coast, close to the border with Lebanon.
 And the best way to explore it?
 By riding the cable car, of course!
 Rosh HaNikra is a bit off the beaten path, and I probably would have missed it if I hadn't done my research beforehand.
 Luckily for you, I did, so I can offer you not only a picture of me being handsome there, but also some nice and helpful tips.
+While not strictly an Akko attraction, it's a great nearby day trip.

 As I said, the cable car will take you there.
 It's supposed to be the steepest one in Israel, which on one hand gives you an ultimate view, but on the other hand can induce a panic attack like it did for the lady sitting next to me.
 If you are that kind of person, bring a little bag to breathe into with you.